Notes on the Geography of Peru: Cusco

 Early in the morning, you can have the place just about to yourself.

 We're back to cyclopean or megalithic masonry.
-Nobody had to join the blocks of Stonehenge with this precision.

 How did the Inca do it without wheels or rollers, without the means to cut stone, and with no more than hammers of a harder rock to break it?
 The architect Gasparini calls this a foolish question.
 "With the backing of an all-powerful organization that has no manpower problems and that can gather in a moment one or ten thousand workers, the potential for erecting impressive works is almost limitless."
 Of course this raises the question of how the Inca were able to create such a formidable command-and-control hierarchy--and do it without any system of writing.
 Gasparini sidesteps that one (Inca Architecture, p.
 324).

 Wires might make sense in an art museum, but here?
-The authorities are afraid of the oil in fingertips?
+The authorities are afraid of the oil in visitor's fingertips?

 An artfully rounded corner.
 Why bother?
 So many questions, so few answers.

 Markham observed that the three entrances were "so narrow as only to admit of two persons to pass at a time."
 Squier added that the gates were closed by lowering a block of stone, though it's unclear exactly how this was done.
 His explanation seems to be based on a comment from Garcilaso to the effect that a door was suspended from the lintle, but again there is no evidence of this (Markham, p.
 92, Squier, p.
 473; for Garcilaso, see Hemming p. xxx).

 Ropes keep visitors from approaching the foundation of the so-called circular tower or Muyumarca, uncovered only in 1933 and in Inca times filled with water brought by conduit from an unknown source.